1. Introduction – AustralianSuper respects your privacy

 We will only share your personal information:

-- with service providers/third parties that we need to deal with for the purposes described in section 4 above including: our Fund administrator, insurers, your employer, mail houses, independent consultants and market research companies, auditors, actuaries and lawyers, web hosting companies, web and application developers, online calculator providers, our Member Direct platform partners, other superannuation, pension and investment fund trustees or administrators if you transfer your investment to another fund, and other organisations for the purposes described in section 4 above.
+with service providers/third parties that we need to deal with for the purposes described in section 4 above including: our administrator (Australian Administration Services Pty Ltd, part of Link Group), insurers (including TAL Life Limited), your employer, mail houses, independent consultants and market research companies, auditors, actuaries and lawyers, web hosting companies, web and application developers, online calculator providers, our Member Direct platform partners, other superannuation, pension and investment fund trustees or administrators if you transfer your investment to another fund, and other organisations (including trusted partners) for the purposes described in section 4 above.

-If you die while you are an AustralianSuper member, AustralianSuper may share details about your super and insurance with your dependants, legal personal representative or power of attorney as appropriate.
+If you die while you are an AustralianSuper member, AustralianSuper may share details about your super and retirement accounts, including any insurance entitlements, with your dependants and legal personal representative (which means the executor or administrator of your estate) as appropriate.
 The information we share may include the names of your nominated beneficiaries, your account balance and any insurance amount payable.